 Structural Engineering Consultant

-The Siksika Nation is Canada’s second largest reserve in land mass and has a population of approximately 3,500 people.
-The new 35,725 square foot Crowfoot School will accommodate approximately 300 students from kindergarten through Grade 6.
+The Siksika Nation is Canada’s second-largest reserve in land mass, with a population of approximately 3,500 people.
+The new 35,725 ft² school accommodates approximately 300 students from Kindergarten through Grade 6.

-The new school will include classrooms, multipurpose space, ancillary space, computer lab, a gymnasium, library, cafeteria, and support space.
-The facility will be designed to meet the current program and cultural needs while ensuring enough flexibility to accommodate future plans for expansion.
+The school includes classrooms, multipurpose space, ancillary space, a computer lab, gymnasium, library, cafeteria, and support space.
+The facility is designed to meet current program and cultural needs while ensuring enough flexibility to accommodate future plans for expansion.

 Solution: A building constructed on expansive clays without special consideration will heave up and down, resulting in damage to the structure and finishes.
-For the school, Entuitive developed a structural design where the structure incorporated deep foundations and the main floor slab on grade was designed to be a suspended slab, allowing the ground to move below the building without adversely affecting the structure.
-In effect, the building “floats” above the ground.
+For the school, Entuitive developed a structural design that incorporated deep foundations.
+The main floor slab on grade was designed as a suspended slab, allowing the ground to move below the building without adversely affecting the structure.
+In effect, the building floats above the ground.